-Dr. Swati Avashia's specialties are general internal medicine and general pediatrics.
-She is an in-network provider for several insurance carriers, including Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and TriWest.
+Dr. Swati Avashia specializes in general internal medicine and general pediatrics.
+She accepts Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, TriWest, and more.
 Her education and training includes medical school at West Virginia University School of Medicine and residency at a hospital affiliated with Indiana University.
-Dr. Avashia (or staff) speaks Spanish and Gujarati.
-She is affiliated with Seton Healthcare Family.
-Dr. Avashia has an open panel.
+Dr. Avashia (or staff) speaks the following languages: Spanish and Gujarati.
+She is professionally affiliated with Seton Healthcare Family.
+She has an open panel.

-Dr. Ephraim Nsien's specialties are adult hospital medicine, adult gastroenterology, and general internal medicine.
-In his practice, he is particularly interested in ulcers, colon cancer, and gallstones.
-He accepts Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Amerigroup Star, in addition to other insurance carriers.
+Dr. Ephraim Nsien is an internal medicine hospitalist, adult gastroenterologist, and internist in Katy, TX, Houston, TX, and Austin, TX.
+His clinical interests include ulcers, colon cancer, and gallstones.
+He honors Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Amerigroup Star, as well as other insurance carriers.
 Dr. Nsien studied medicine at Tufts University School of Medicine and George Washington University School of Medicine and Health Sciences.
-Dr. Nsien trained at George Washington University Medical Center for his residency.
-His hospital/clinic affiliations include Houston Methodist and Memorial Hermann Katy Hospital.
+He trained at George Washington University Medical Center for his residency.
+Dr. Nsien is affiliated with Houston Methodist and Memorial Hermann Katy Hospital.

-Clinical interests: Gallstones, Colon Cancer, Stents, Ulcers, Endoscopy, ERCP, Biliary Disorders
+Clinical interests: Gallstones, Colon Cancer, Stent, Ulcers, Endoscopy, ERCP, Biliary Disorders

 Clinical interests: Preventive Care